tenzap/exif-thumbnail-adder/README.md

 - **usage is discouraged** until some pixymeta bugs are fixed
 - the existing EXIF tags are read and metadata is rewritten from scratch using what was read
 - [XMP*] tags are kept
 - Some tags are incorrectly rewritten.
-See bug reports [1](https://github.com/dragon66/pixymeta-android/issues/15) & [2](https://github.com/dragon66/pixymeta-android/issues/16).
+See bug reports [1](https://github.com/dragon66/pixymeta-android/issues/15).
-  - Some makernotes get altered (eg Canon, or Olympus)
+  - Some makernotes get altered (eg Canon, Nikon, Olympus, Sanyo...)
   - ByteOrder gets modified from Little-endian (Intel, II) to Big-endian (Motorola, MM)
-  - ColorSpace (from sRGB to uncalibrated in some cases)
-  - ComponentsConfiguration

 ## Concerning `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`